Quantum Invariants of 3-manifolds and NP vs #P: Computational complexity and quantum circuits

-The next relevant problem is determining satisfiability (3SAT): given a 3CNF boolean formula $\varphi$, does there exist a setting $x$ of its inputs such that $\varphi(x) = 1$, or not?
-A trivial but useful observation is that, if someone provides you with an $x$ (a ``proof'') such that $\varphi(x) = 1$, then the problem of verifying this fact is in $P$.
+The next relevant problem is satisfiability (3SAT): given a 3CNF formula $\varphi$, does there exist a setting $x$ of its inputs such that $\varphi(x) = 1$?
+Of course, if someone provides you with an $x$ such that $\varphi(x) = 1$ (a ``witness''), then the problem of verifying this is in $\P$.
 This means that 3SAT falls into the class NP of problems whose positive solutions are verifiable in polynomial time.
-In fact, by the famous Cook-Levin theorem~\cite{Cook,Levin}, 3SAT is also ``hard'' for the class NP, i.e., any other problem $L$ in NP can be reduced to solving 3SAT.
-More precisely, there is a polynomial time algorithm $A_L$ such that, for any input $x$, $x \in L$ if and only if $A(x) \in$ 3SAT.
-In particular, an algorithm for 3SAT can also be used to solve any other problem in NP, with at most a polynomial number of extra steps.
+In fact, by the famous Cook-Levin theorem~\cite{Cook,Levin}, 3SAT is also ``hard'' for the class\footnote{In fact, 3SAT is ``NP-complete,'' meaning that it is both NP-hard and also in NP.}\,\,~NP, i.e., any other problem $L$ in NP can be polynomial-time reduced to solving 3SAT.
+In other words, an algorithm for 3SAT can also be used to solve any other problem in NP, with at most a polynomial number of additional steps.
 But how do we directly attack 3SAT itself?
 The obvious approach is to simply try all possible assignments, of which there are exponentially many.
 If one can do significantly better is one of the biggest open questions in science: is P = NP?
 Of course, the conjectured state of affairs is P $\neq$ NP.